zoliaaz/Traduction-fran-aise-du-client-FFXI/README.md

 WARNING i'm not a developper, i made this with ChatGPT, or i should say it did it from i question and my suggestion.
 This tool is made to work with this https://github.com/zoliaaz/Traduction-fran-aise-du-client-FFXI.

-At the moment, the only problem, it's the sentance after line with |- . those sentance isn't found in the csv, but from different test, they got correctly extracted from yml and csv but the french part isn't extracted.

 YAML and CSV File Translator
 Overview